optgeo/shin-freetown/README.md

 ## Features

-- Convert remote GeoTIFF to PMTiles using `/vsicurl` (no local download required)
+- Convert GeoTIFF to PMTiles (local download preferred).
+GDAL's `/vsicurl` was tested, but we currently download source files locally for improved performance and reliability.
 - Generate lossy WebP format for efficient web delivery
 - Preserve metadata including attribution and licensing information
 - Simple task-based workflow using Justfile